nrfconnect/sdk-nrf/samples/cellular/lte_ble_gateway/README.rst

          west build --board nrf9160dk@1.1.0/nrf52840

 #.
 Verify that the programming was successful.
-   Use a terminal emulator, like `nRF Connect Serial Terminal`_, to connect to the second serial port and check the output.
+   Use a terminal emulator, like the `Serial Terminal app`_, to connect to the second serial port and check the output.
    See :ref:`test_and_optimize` for the required settings and steps.

 After programming the board controller, you must program the main controller with the LTE Sensor Gateway sample.